7L7K/GesahniV2/scripts/dev_login.md

 ## Prerequisites
 - Server running on http://127.0.0.1:8000
 - ENV=dev (default)
-- Dev user "dev_user" with password "devpass123!" is auto-seeded on startup
+- Dev user with username "dev_user" and password "devpass123!" is auto-seeded on startup

 ## Login
 ```bash